kgisl/project-ideas/markdownTOC.md

 ## Guidelines

 - Finding existing solutions/projects/tools (open source or otherwise) and re-purposing them to achieve the below objective is highly encouraged.
 Don't reinvent something that is also working well.
-- Hack on something that already works but not perfectly well
+- Hack on something that already works but has some quirks and does not match what is exactly required
+- Simplify the problem to something that you think you can get going right away